The Hymns and Carols of Christmas

 Brice also notes that Lucy Broadwood found that the more usual method of performing this carol was "to begin with the 'twelfth day', and in subsequent verses to omit one day at a time in reversed numerical order until the second day is reached; then the process is reverses, the days added one by one till the singer reaches the verse he began with."

 In some rural areas, the song was sung in 23 verses!
-The practice was to start with the 12th verse, and moving backwards to the 1st verse, and then back consecutively to the 12th.
+Similar to the practice described by Broadwood, the practice was to start with the 12th verse, and moving backwards to the 1st verse, and then back consecutively to the 12th.
 In other areas, they sang the 23 verses starting with the 1st verse, progressing to the 12th verse, and returning.

 Cecil Sharp gave this slightly different description: